 But there’s one big question that keeps coming up when I talk to people about this topic: What income counts towards the Social Security earnings limit?

 Today, let’s find the answer.
-I’ll cover what the Social Security Administration considers income as well as what doesn’t count on your earnings test.
+I’ll cover what the Social Security Administration counts as income as well as what doesn’t count as income on your earnings test.

-Before we get there, let’s go over a quick overview of how the earnings test for determining whether or not you’re hitting the earnings or income limit works.
+Before we get there, let’s go over a quick overview of how the earnings limit works.

 What You Need to Know About the Social Security Earnings Test and Income Limit

 The first thing to know is that, right now, the earnings limit only applies before your full retirement age.
 Once you reach your full retirement age, you can earn a bazillion dollars and continue to receive your full Social Security benefit.

 Because full retirement age differs based on your year of birth, we need to take a quick look at the table so you’ll know exactly when your full retirement age is.

 - If you were born between 1943 and 1954, your full retirement age is 66.